 It will be requested that all returns continue to be made to the book return box and quarantining of materials will continue.

 Staff will be masked for all interaction with the public.
 Glove use or frequent hand washing will be required of staff at all transactions.
 Members of the public will be required to wear masks or protective coverings for their nose and mouth while inside the building.
 The library will not be providing masks for members of the public.
-Hand sanitizer will be available on the desk.
+Hand sanitizer will be available on the desk and near the front door and people will be encouraged to use it.
 The door to the children’s room shall remain closed to prohibit access to that level.
 Floor decals will be used to highlight social distancing.
-Plexiglas barriers will be needed at this point for the safety of both staff and members of the public.
-Barricades or ropes will be used to prohibit public access to certain areas.
+Plexiglas barriers will be in place at this point for the safety of both staff and members of the public.
+Barricades or caution tape will be used to prohibit public access to certain areas.
 Due to the small size of the library and recommendations from government concerning capacity limits, some patrons may be temporarily asked to queue outdoors on the porch and sidewalk.

-A modified schedule is still recommended here for public access, with perhaps a special time for immune-compromised / vulnerable people; the possibility may exist for limited home delivery to that population.
+A modified schedule is still recommended here for public access in order to allow staff time to stage materials for pickup and to do the necessary cleaning.
+One day per week will be reserved for curbside access only.
+Immune compromised and vulnerable populations will be encouraged to visit on that day.
+If home deliveries are possible, they will also happen on that day.
 Staff will be required to work a full schedule with the remainder of their hours either in the building while it is not accessible to the public, or working from home.

 Phase 3A: Open to the public, with increased but not full access allowed in the building

 At this phase all precautions and regulations in place in Phase 3 will remain in effect.
-However there will be limited access to the public use computers by appointment only.
+However there will be limited access to the public use computers.
+Appointments for PC use will be highly recommended and encouraged.
 Time allowed on the PCs will be limited and strictly enforced as there will be fewer computers available due to social distancing regulations.
 When a person arrives for their appointment, staff will lead them to a PC.
 Each PC station will be wiped down after use before another person is allowed at that PC.
 Computer users will not be allowed to wander in the building or have access to areas other than the computer station.

 Curbside pick-up will still be available and must be arranged ahead of time.